Madeleine Bingham

-Madeleine Mary Bingham (1912-1988, née Ebel, sometimes misspelled Madeline) was a playwright, novelist and historian.
+Madeleine Mary Bingham (1 February 1912 – 16 February 1988, née Ebel, sometimes misspelled Madeline) was a British playwright, novelist and historian.
 She also wrote under the pseudonym Julia Mannering.
 She was married to John Bingham, 7th Baron Clanmorris, so had the title Baroness Clanmorris.

 Early life and wartime work

 Madeleine Ebel was born on 1 February 1912, the eldest daughter of Clement Ebel, managing director of a firm of interior decorators, and met John Bingham at a secretarial college, where he was learning shorthand and typing to prepare for a planned post as private secretary to a millionaire.
 They married on 28 July 1934.
-Madeleine worked for some time as a journalist on The Times.
+Madeleine worked for some time as a journalist for newspaper The Times.

 Both Madeleine and John joined the Security Service soon after the start of World War II.
 She worked at Blenheim Palace in administration and later in the Special Operations Executive, when she was based at the HQ in Baker Street and "kept a drawer of suicide tablets for agents".